unhindered-ec/unhindered-ec/Planning.md

 ### Use `clap` to support command-line args for parameters

+> 25 Sep 2022: I've added support for most of this.
+The one thing
+> I don't have any command line support for yet is the selectors
+> and the mutation/recombination pipelines.

 Using `clap` in [the Rust echo client-server](https://github.com/NicMcPhee/rust-echo-client-server) was really easy, and worked quite nicely.
 We should add `clap` support for the various parameters that we might want to